James-S-Santangelo/paper-rcourse/paper.md

 two instructors were present for each lecture.
 One of these would act as a "helper" and students signal their need for assistance by attaching differently colored sticky notes to the back of their laptop monitor.
-This method avoid interrupting the lecture flow when students need assistance and it has been used successfully in workshops developed by The Carpentries [@wilson-software-carpentry].
+This method avoided interrupting the lecture flow when students needed assistance and it has been used successfully in workshops developed by The Carpentries [@wilson-software-carpentry].